xurxodiz/fate-condensado-srd/docs/9-que-version-e-esta.md

 ---
-Title: "Que versión é esta?"
+title: "Que versión é esta?"
-Placing: 9
+nav_order: 9
 ---

 # What Version Is This?